Video Game: Day One: Garry's Incident

 - Animals Hate Him: The entire wildlife population of the island seems to have it out for Garry.
 Not only is he subject to panther attacks, but the local monkeys will also attack him as well (it appears, from their glowing blue eyes, that they're affected by the same Hate Plague that is causing the natives to try to murder him too.)

 - Artificial Stupidity: Zig Zagged Trope.
 When the AI is not capable of seeing you across the map, it has some downright stupid moments.
 For instance, as shown in TotalBiscuit's video, tribesmen will sometimes be hit in the back repeatedly and fail to realise that you are right behind them.

 - Cutting the Knot: Early in the game, a non-hostile native steals your whiskey flask, and will only give it back if you do a Twenty Bear Asses fetch quest for her.
-You can do the quest, or just straight up murder her and take your flask back.
+You can do the quest...OR, you can just straight up murder her and take your flask back.

 - Hate Plague: The apparent reason everyone is trying to kill you.